 Is Knock an iBuyer?

-No, Knock is a bridge loan provider that lets you tap into your home’s equity as a cash loan to purchase a new house before your current one sells.
-However, if you can’t sell your house within six months, Knock will buy it from you.
+No, Knock is a bridge loan provider that lets you tap into your home's equity as a cash loan to purchase a new house before your current one sells.
+However, if you can't sell your house within six months, you can accept Knock's guaranteed backup offer, which is typically about 85% of fair market value.

 Is Knock legitimate?